Research

 These toolkits are the base (with a little help from HTK) of the

-In the framework of the ASR/NLP work group, we have developed several
+In the framework of the ASR/NLP work group I am coanimating, we have

 pieces of code related to spoken document analysis.
 Among others, worth